bird-house/flyingpigeon/docs/source/descriptions/indices.rst

 Simple indices:
 ===============

-Simple indices are based on a single input variable, and with and an simple calculation algorythem.
+Simple indices are based on a single input variable, and with and an simple calculation algorithm.

 +--------+----------------+--------------------------------------------------------------------------------+
 | Index  | Input Variable | Definition                                                                     |